influxdata/telegraf/plugins/inputs/cloudwatch/README.md

   ## Metric Statistic Namespaces (required)
   namespaces = ["AWS/ELB"]
+  # A single metric statistic namespace that will be appended to namespaces on startup
+  # namespace = "AWS/ELB"

   ## Maximum requests per second.
 Note that the global default AWS rate limit is
   ## 50 reqs/sec, so if you define multiple namespaces, these should add up to a